mplanasgit/project-4/README.md

 **Ironhack Project-4**

 ---
+# Set Theon Free
-# Analysis of the Game of Thrones natural language using a local API
+## An analysis of the Game of Thrones language using a local API

 ---